nagyistge/fhirbase-demo-app/src/views/tutor.md

 where relname = 'public.patient_name_name_string_idx'
 ```

-Check, how many patients you have at the moment:
+Check how many patients you have now:

 ```
 SELECT COUNT(*) from patient;
 ```

-Now, follow up to indexing.
+Then follow up to indexing.
 Most important function for that is
 `fhir.index_search_param` which accepts resourceType as a first parameter, and
 name of search parameter to index.